belgif/ICEGthema-person/resources/examples/registry/README.md

 A `Registry` has many `Transactions`.
-A `Transaction` is a legal event which impacts one or multiple `Properties` of a `Record`. `Transaction` is the level where business metadata should be added (who?, why?, when?,...).
+A `Transaction` is a legal event which impacts one or multiple `Properties` of a `Record`. `Transaction` is the level at which business metadata should be added (who?, why?, when?,...).

-A Transaction encapsulates one or multiple `Statements`, with each Statement asserting a discrete fact concerning a `Record`.
-The `Statement` takes the form of a entity-attribute-value triplet.
-A `Statement` may hold on or multiple `Values` and is always confined to a single `Property`.
+A `Transaction` encapsulates one or multiple `Statements`. `Statements` either assert a discrete fact concerning a `Record` (`Assertion`) or retract an existing `Assertion` that is no longer valid (`Retraction`).
+A `Statement` takes the form of a entity-attribute-value triplet.
+A `Statement` holds a single `Value` and is confined to a single `Property`.

 The registry operates on an append-only basis.
-Updates to property values are executed through a two-step process: initially, the existing value is marked as obsolete by denoting its retirement; subsequently, the new value is appended.
-A retraction operation follows the same process, but a new value is not provided.
-This methodology ensures that all historical values are preserved.
+Updates to properties are executed through a two-step process: first, the assertion under update is marked as retracted; second, a new assertion is appended.
+A retraction operation follows the same process, but a new assertion is not provided.